mfumagalli/ngsPopGen/README.md

 # ngsPopGen

 Several tools to perform population genetic analyses from NGS data:
  * ` ngsFst`   - Quantificate population genetic differentiation
  * ` ngsCovar` - Population structure via PCA (principal components analysis)
  * ` ngs2dSFS` - Estimate 2D-SFS from posterior probabilities of sample allele frequencies
  * ` ngsStat`  - Estimates number of segregating sites, expected average heterozygosity, and number of fixed differences and Dxy (if 2 populations provided).

 IMPORTANT NOTE i):

-In all analisis involving 2 populations, input data must refer to the exact same sites.
+In all analises involving 2 populations, input data must refer to the exact same sites.
 If they differ (e.g. because of different filtering), you must first get the overlapping subset of sites for both populations.
 To achieve this, you can follow instructions given in the tutorial ([here](https://github.com/mfumagalli/ngsTools/blob/master/TUTORIAL.md)).

 IMPORTANT NOTE ii):

 The use of folded data (spectrum or sample allele frequencies probabilities) is no longer supported.
 In case you do not have a reliable ancestral information, please use your reference sequence to polarise your data and follow all the steps as documented here.
 However, do not attempt to make any inference based on the resulting unfolded reference/non-reference based - site frequency spectrum.

 IMPORTANT NOTE iii):